-It is practically impossible to fully explain the India railway system in one article.
-Even for an experienced traveler, there are many unknown though useful aspects of train travel in India.
-I hope this article will enlighten anybody who is keen to know about the India train and the India railway system.
-This article is not meant to be the sort of guide you’d see at the www.indianrailway.gov.in info site, guides etc. Instead, I’m trying to take a hands-on approach on train travel in India to give you a real ‘feel’ of it.
-Knowing the Indian train and the India railway system will go a long way to making your India travel a comfortable experience.
+It is practically impossible to fully explain the Indian railway system in one article.
+Even for an experienced traveller, there are many unknown though useful aspects of train travel in India.
+Hopefully this article will enlighten anybody who is keen to know about the Indian train and railway system.
+This article is not meant to be the sort of guide you’d see on the Government website or in Lonely Planet.
+Instead, it's an attempt to take a hands-on approach on train travel in India to give you a real ‘feel’ of it.
+Knowing the Indian train and something about the Indian railway system will go a long way to making your India travel a comfortable experience.

-Well, it’s in the front with the driver and his assistant!
+Well, it’s in the front with the driver (known as a Loco Pilot) and his assistant!
 The guard at the tail end of the train is the person in charge of the train.
-Indian trains run on diesel or electricity, depending on the route.
+Indian locos run on diesel or electricity, depending on the route.

-The facilities for second class on the India railway system are a bare minimum: food is available from the vendors; there are four squat-type toilets with water attached to each coach; fans are provided; two washbasins are also available at both the ends of the train.
+The facilities for general carriages on the Indian railway system are a bare minimum: food is available from the vendors; there are four squat-type toilets with water attached to each coach; fans are provided; two washbasins are also available at both the ends of the train.

-Depending on the season or route, the second class on the Indian train may get overcrowded.
-I’ve traveled many times in this class during the peak India travel season, and a couple of times I had to breathe through my neighbor’s nose!
-The coaches get especially crowded during the Indian summer season, and there is a large passenger overflow into second class from other classes due to the overbooking of reservation.
+Depending on the season or route, General carriages on the Indian train are likely to get overcrowded.
+Travelling during the peak India travel season you may have to breathe through your neighbour’s nose!
+The coaches get especially full during the Indian summer season, and there is a large passenger overflow into Unreserved coaches from other classes due to the overbooking of reservation.

-You will see the poorest class of Indian people in these compartments, but if you want to get a feel for the "raw India", then traveling in the second class is the best bet.
+You will see the poorest class of Indian people in these compartments, but if you want to get a feel for the "raw India", then travelling this way is a good bet.
 The people are generally accommodative, and are more than happy to talk to strangers.
 A foreigner will surely generate a lot of curiosity.

 You take definitely the first step in striking up a conversation, but use your common sense and good judgment to assess the situation.
 You will know they are interested when they bombard with you with a lot of curious questions.
 Be prepared to answer a lot of personal questions!
 Some standard questions you will be asked on your India travel journey are "Where you are coming from?
 What is your profession?
 How much you earn a month?".
 Your answers will lead to additional questions!
 Don’t be offended by the personal nature of the questions.
 This is how people in India socialize.
 Surprisingly, they may not ask your name.
 They think this is too personal a question to be asked!